Table of contents

 Any written documents pertaining to disciplinary action or dismissal shall be removed from the Employee’s file when such disciplinary action or dismissal has been grieved and determined to be unjustified.

-An Employee, who has been subject to disciplinary action, shall after two (2) years from the date the disciplinary measure was initiated, request in writing that their record be cleared of that disciplinary action.
+An Employee, who has been subject to disciplinary action, shall after eighteen (18) months from the date the disciplinary measure was initiated exclusive of absences of thirty (30) consecutive days or more, request in writing that their record be cleared of that disciplinary action.
 The Employer shall confirm in writing to the Employee that such action has been effected.

 An Employee who is dismissed shall receive their termination entitlements at the time they leave.